-We took a long fourth of July weekend and went back to the Cotswolds after deciding that our plan to see Durham Cathedral, up north, was too far.
-The Cotswolds are England as if designed by Walt Disney: beautiful rose covered stone cottages, winding country lanes, green leas, and hills polka-dotted with white fluffy bleating sheep.
+We took a long fourth of July weekend and went back to the Cotswolds after deciding that our plan to see northerly Durham Cathedral was too far.
+The Cotswolds are England as if designed by Walt Disney: beautiful rose-covered stone cottages, winding country lanes, green leas, and hills polka-dotted with white fluffy sheep.
 Nary a traffic light or neon sign intrudes on miles of narrow roads, past old stone chapels, graveyards, gardens, and pubs, cutting through tall hedgerows or fields.

 What’s a wold?
 It is similar to the Old English or German wald, wood, but it’s a woodless plain or meadow, and here it’s on a limestone ridge.
-Yes, I had to look it up!
+I looked it up!

-We visited Sudley Castle one day, once home to Queen Katherine Parr, Henry VIII’s last wife, who survived him only to die in childbirth a year later, at 31.
+We visited Sudley Castle, once home to Queen Katherine Parr, Henry VIII’s last wife, who survived the chubby king only to die in childbirth a year later at 31.
 She married Sir Thomas Seymour, whom she’d loved before Henry chose her, but she did her duty to the aging king. (“Divorced, beheaded, died, divorced, beheaded survived.”)
 Seymour, newly widowed, lost his head soon afterwards for his ambitious pursuit of power and teenage Elizabeth, among other things.
 Henry, Elizabeth I and her mother Anne Boyelyn have also stayed at Sudley castle.
 Charles I and his nephew Rupert used it during the Civil Wars, for which they were soon executed by Cromwell’s forces.

 The castle is surrounded by 14 acres of gardens, including many nearly extinct and unusual plants, and inside are paintings by Van Dyck, Turner, Rubens, and other masters.
-Many of the rooms are open to visitors, with historical mannequins in period costume beneath gothic stone windows.
-The dark reflecting pond’s waterlilies scarcely disturb wide wavy reflections of tall ruins: the Great Hall.
+Many rooms are open to visitors, with historical mannequins in period costume, all lit by gothic stone windows.
+A dark reflecting pond’s waterlilies scarcely disturb wavy reflections of tall ruins: the Great Hall.
 Owners Lord and Lady Ashcombe, like most remaining estate owners here, have made the place a commercial concern, with jousts, theatricals, music, and balls.
 There is a conference village nearby on 1200 acres.

 Their stone chapel was being decorated for their daughter’s wedding the next day, with ribbons holding sprays of fresh blue and white flowers on the pews: Mary’s colors, to match white lilies and flowers symbolizing purity in the circular garden at the main door.
 Three women in slacks leaned from tall ladders to hang green boughs over the arched door, with more lilies and flowers to be added the next morn.
 Katherine’s tomb is on the left side of the altar.